Post Index

 2. Download some stuff

-Whether you’re just starting out or you’ve been in business for a while, I have loads of guides, templates, checklists and courses to help you set up and run a profitable Virtual Assistant business.
+Whether you’re just starting out or you’ve been in business for a while, I have lots of guides, templates, checklists and courses to help you set up and run a bulletproof Virtual Assistant business.
 View them all here.

-My VA Handbookers Facebook group is a fun and friendly international community of over 24,000 like-minded people, all sharing their freelance journey.
+My VA Handbookers Facebook group is an incredible community of over 24,000 like-minded people, all sharing their freelance journey.

-It’s the biggest Facebook community of any UK Virtual Assistant coach, and you should apply to join immediately.
-The others can’t wait to meet you.
+It’s the biggest Facebook group of any UK Virtual Assistant trainer, and you should apply to join immediately.

 4. Get on the mailing list